tannerabread/secret-santa/README.md

 What started as a *simple* project took many hours of refining and many tests to find edge cases without planning.

 This project could definitely use some refactoring, but as of now it seems to work 99% of the time, which is good enough for this year.

+It could definitely do with some sort of prediction algorithm that uses the available choices left to see what is possible to not ruin the end result without this mess of functions that probably has a lot of holes in it.

 ### Variable Names